-JpegMedic ARWE is a tool for 100% automatic batch recovery of JPEG files partially encrypted by ransomware.
-The utility is a small brother of JpegMedic, a professional tool to recover damaged JPEG files.
-JpegMedic recover JPEG images encrypted by ransomware too, but it offers more control and more recovery features compared with JpegMedic ARWE.
+JpegMedic ARWE is a tool for 100% automatic batch recovery of JPG files partially encrypted by ransomware.
+The utility is a small brother of JpegMedic, a professional tool to recover damaged JPG files.
+JpegMedic recover JPG images encrypted by ransomware too, but it offers more control and more recovery features compared with JpegMedic ARWE.

-The principle of recovery is simple.
-We need one non-damaged JPEG file created by the same camera with the same settings as damaged images.
-Then, with quantization tables, Huffman tables and other technical parameters borrowed from the healthy file we can attempt to recover the non-encrypted part of the encrypted file.
-As a result, we end up with a restored image that only lacks a few first lines and has slightly different gamma.
-JpegMedic ARWE does the entire recovery process fully automatically.
+JpegMedic ARWE has two basic file recovery modes.
+The first one requires one non-damaged JPG file created by the same camera with the same settings as damaged images.
+Then, with quantization tables, Huffman tables and other technical parameters borrowed from the healthy file the program attempts to recover the non-encrypted part of the encrypted file.
+The second mode does not require a correct file.
+Instead, it uses complex heuristic algorithms to identify technical parameters of the image.
+This method is able to recover non-encrypted part of the encrypted file completely automatically.
+The drawback of the second mode is its relatively low operation speed.
+However, no matter which method you choose, you end up with a restored image that only lacks a few first lines and has slightly different gamma.

 Currently, there is no complete list of ransomware that only encrypts the beginning of a file.
-JpegMedic ARWE was tested and successfully recovered JPEG files with the following extensions after encryption:
+JpegMedic ARWE was tested and successfully recovered JPG files with the following extensions after encryption:

 If you do not see the file extension of the encrypted file in the list, and JpegMedic ARWE produces an error message if you attempt to recover such a file, you can send to us several samples of encrypted files.
 We will analyze them and if possible will add the support for such files to the program.
 Please don't forget to send us a correct non-encrypted file created by the same camera with the same settings because it is required to analyze the encrypted image.